 - The system fan is always running or won’t turn on

 - The system fan turns on and off repeatedly in a short period

 - You see an error code on your thermostat or in the app: If your thermostat shows an error code that begins with a letter followed by a number (like N80, W4, or E73), go to Troubleshooting Nest thermostat error codes.

 - Your system cools when it’s supposed to heat, or heats when you want cooling:

 Go to Troubleshoot when your heat pump heats when it’s supposed to cool.

-- Your thermostat temperature changes unexpectedly: If your thermostat seems to have a mind of its own and sets itself to a temperature that you don’t want, you may have an issue with the temperature schedule.
-Please see the article about Nest thermostat temperature schedules to learn how it works and how to make changes if needed.
+- Your thermostat temperature changes unexpectedly: If your thermostat automatically sets itself to a temperature that you don’t want, you may have an issue with the temperature schedule.
+Go to the article about Nest thermostat temperature schedules to learn how it works and how to make changes if needed.